How FAANG Engineers Think: The Four Step Model

 Memorising patterns gives you a catalogue, but not a process for deciding which item applies to a problem you've never seen.
 An engineer who memorises 15 patterns can solve problems that look like their practice set.
 An engineer who trains identification across those same 15 patterns can handle variations, combinations, and novel constraints because they're matching observable features rather than surface similarity.
 The difference shows up most clearly when a problem combines elements from two patterns or presents a familiar pattern in unfamiliar packaging.
 Memorisation fails there because the surface doesn't match any stored template, while trained identification still works because the underlying features are recognisable.

 Identification.
-Most engineers already decompose problems informally, and most know the common patterns well enough to design solutions once they've picked the right direction.
+You probably already decompose problems informally, and you likely know the common patterns well enough to design solutions once you've picked the right direction.
 The bottleneck is picking the right direction for an unfamiliar problem.
-Training identification triggers for your weakest 3-5 patterns produces the fastest improvement because it directly addresses the moment where most engineers get stuck.
+Training identification triggers for your weakest 3-5 patterns produces the fastest improvement because it directly addresses the moment where you get stuck.
 Start with the patterns your target companies test most frequently and work outward from there.

 Was this helpful?